 One of the tools provided by Microsoft that is helpful when configuring a Windows Server Failover Cluster is the Validate Configuration tool that can be found in the Failover Cluster Manager.
 This helps to shed light on any issues with the configuration before creating the cluster.

 The validation runs extensive tests on very common problem areas of cluster configurations, including network configuration as well as storage configuration.
-It ensures the shared storage configured meets the requirements needed by Windows Server failover clustering, including iSCSI Persistent reservations.
+It ensures that the shared storage configured meets the requirements needed by Windows Server failover clustering, including iSCSI Persistent reservations.

-You can also use PowerShell to run the validation against the prospective failover cluster hosts.
+you can also use PowerShell to run the validation against the prospective failover cluster hosts.

 - Test-Cluster < node1 >,< node2 >